 In general there are two ways of growing food: To feed the plants with fertilizers or to feed the soil and then the soil feeds the plants.

 Although it might seem easier and quicker to feed the plants instead of the soil, and there are some gardening techniques that require no soil at all like aeroponics or hydroponics, the benefits of building up the soil for the long term are many.

 Building your soil increases the available nutrients for your veggies which in turn creates healthier produce for you to consume.
 Building your soil also creates a life cycle and adds biomass.
 There’s one little thing however that brings it all together and that’s soil micro-organisms.
-Without them your plants cannot absorb the nutrients in the soil.
+Without them, your plants cannot absorb the nutrients in the soil.

-What are micro-organisms?
+What are Soil Microbes?

 Microorganisms are bacteria, fungi, protozoas, actinomycetes and algae that live in a thin layer in the soil.
 They help break down organic matter, are responsible for the mineralization of raw elements, and deliver nutrients to the plants root systems.
 They have great influence on soil fertility as without them you have nothing to convert that energy.

 Incredibly, a single gram of healthy soil can contain over a billion beneficial bacteria.

 Just like healthy bacteria and microbes are good for people’s general health and well-being (which is why fermentation is a current hot trend) micro-organisms also increase the vigor and health of your plants so they can better defend themselves against pests and diseases.